Jay Estate: Hudson River Valley National Heritage Area (2009)

 In November 2008, the PAJ House became the oldest National Historic Landmark structure in New York State to be equipped with an energy-efficient geothermal heating and cooling system.

 One year later, the 23-acre Jay Estate was designated a member site of the Hudson River Valley National Heritage Area (HRVNHA) in January 2009, based on its architectural and historic significance as well as green management practices and design efforts in sustainability.
 The HRVNHA is a prestigious designation by the National Park Service (NPS).

-The Jay mansion has been recognized as an outstandingly pure example of Greek Revival architecture.
+The Jay mansion has been recognized by some historians as an outstandingly pure example of Greek Revival architecture.

 The [1838] Peter Jay House ... is undeniably a major architectural landmark.
 This monumental Greek Revival style house has been generally recognized as one of the most important buildings of its type in the country.
 Its symmetrical massing, bold scale, and grandly austere detail are an extraordinary symbol of the increasing wealth and power of America during the decade of the 1830s.
 The house also reflects the importance of the Jay family in a maturing nation.